-Ensure that all signs are maintained, replacing faded or shot up signs as often as necessary.
+Ensure that all signs are maintained, replacing faded or vandalized signs as often as necessary.
 All signposts and vertical parking barriers shall be straightened or replaced as necessary.
 Parking bumpers shall be maintained free of obscuring brush and grass, and in a level position.
 At no time may signage be affixed to vegetation.
-All permanent signs must follow Alaska State Park standards and be approved prior to installation.
+All permanent signs must follow Alaska Department of Fish and Game standards and be approved prior to installation.